maelle/simplymaelle/content/post/2023-12-07-two-phases-of-commits/index.md

 I really like running the code above as I feel it puts me in the right mind space.
 I signal my intention to work on a given issue to the universe, it can't hurt, right. :grin:

-## Phase 1: do not think about clean Git history nor your reputation, just commit all the time
+## Phase 1: do not think about a clean Git history nor your reputation, just commit all the time

 Now, even if I might already open a **draft** PR to signal my working on a given thing, I just do the thing and try to not think about looking stupid with 1,000 commits "try to make R CMD check happy".
 I absolutely do not want to lose my work so I commit (with RStudio IDE tab) and push (with [`gert::git_push()`](https://docs.ropensci.org/gert/reference/git_fetch.html) or that same tab) regularly.
 In this phase, Git is merely my backup.